-Everything on this screen except for the Memory Hole item is either an optimum setting or set automatically when auto-configuration is active.
-If you disable auto-configuration you can set the DRAM timing values manually.
-We recommend against making any manual settings in this section unless you know what you are doing.
-The default setting is Enabled.
+Everything on this screen except for the Memory Hole and AGP Aperture Size items are either set automatically when autoconfiguration is active or are recommended defaults.
+If you disable auto-configuration you can set the auto-configured values manually.
+We advise against changing the recommended configuration unless you know what you are doing.
+The default setting for auto-configuration is Enabled.